 A Starbucks was doing ok trade, though.
 And we found a Seven-Eleven: just HK$7 for two cups of coffee (not great coffee, but never mind after a hike).

 While just outside the “village”, a proper – local – village shop was selling a variety of cheap souvenirs etc, including colourful windmills that were popular with kids (bought one for my lad).

 From just outside the Skyrail station, took this shot of Lantau Peak and Big Buddha, reflected in small pool.

 The Ngong Ping 360 may be a mess – with the rather horrible village, the skyrail and its monstrous pylons (and of course the giant sticks with graffiti – aka the Stupidity, oops Wisdom Trail).
 Yet there is still natural beauty and grandeur here, with stately peaks that will outlast human silliness.

 The trail around the southern slope of Nei Lak Shan is easier and shorter.
-Here's some video footage I shot late on a fine (and hot! – albeit more comfortable at Ngong Ping than sea level) summer's day.
+Affords some fine views over Ngong Ping, including to the Big Buddha.